Preparing for the Program

 Reference Letters: Cedarville accepts up to five letters of reference and a minimum of three are required to complete the application.
 The three required letters should come from:

-- a professional colleague/supervisor who can speak to your work ethic and performance
+- A professional colleague/supervisor who can speak to your work ethic and performance (submitted through the CASPA application)

-- an academic professor/mentor who can speak to your academic capabilities
+- An academic professor/mentor who can speak to your academic capabilities (submitted through the CASPA application)

-- a Christian leader/mentor who has known you for 6 months or more and can speak to your spiritual development
+- A Christian leader/mentor who has known you for 6 months or more and can speak to your spiritual development (submitted through the CU application)

 References should not come from family relations.